vijayemmanuel/scalajs-react-material-ui/README.md

 ## Building

+Until this is published properly, you will need to clone the project, run `sbt`, then `publishLocal`.
+The generated facade is checked in so you don't need to run the code generation unless you want to work on the generator itself.

 Code generation is not done the right way - .scala files are just generated directly into the js src folder, under package `org.rebeam.mui`, by running `scalajsReactMaterialUIJVM/run` from sbt.

 To regenerate the `muiapi.json` data describing the components, check out the material-ui project, then in the mateerial-ui project root, run react-docgen: